 The Patient Protection and Affordable Care Act (ACA) has done a great deal to reduce the health care cost and care disparities that women still face.
-I supported the ACA because it forced the door to care open for millions of American women.
+I supported the ACA because it forced the door for health care to open for millions of American women.
 Insurance companies can no longer deny coverage to pregnant women, refuse to cover breast cancer and cervical cancer screenings, or charge women higher premiums than men.
 It was a long road to enrollment, but I’m proud of the progress we made for women’s health under Obamacare.

 Ensuring equal access to treatment is important, but I’m hoping to see the day where medical research and development end many of today’s worst diseases.
 Until there’s a cure, I will continue to be a strong supporter of funding for breast and ovarian cancer research.

 This is not only a women’s issue, it’s a family issue.
 During the COVID-19 pandemic, child care became an increasingly important issues for families and single parents across the country.